 Also, Dazzler of the X-Men is able to convert sound into light for various purposes, including Frickin' Laser Beams, holographic images, and blinding flashes of light.

-Tandy Bowen (Dagger of Cloak and Dagger) is capable of creating daggers made of light for offensive purposes and can even purge addictions from people.
+Tandy Bowen (Dagger of Cloak & Dagger) is capable of creating daggers made of light for offensive purposes and can even purge addictions from people.
 Dagger also uses these light daggers to satiate her partner Cloak's hunger for light when he uses his Teleport Cloak.

 Runaways gives us the light-powered Majesdanians, who look exactly like humans when powered-down (or when they're wearing a certain type of metal), but look like rainbows in their natural state.